kumahq/kuma/docs/madr/decisions/049-meshexternalservice-api.md

 Cluster name: `mes_{policyName}`, so for the policy name above, it would look like: `mes_httpbin`.

-Listener name: We are going to create listeners only for `KumaHostname` and `IP`.
-In this case, the naming remains the same as now: `outbound:{address}:{port}`.

-For `CIDR` and `Domain`, we will create filter chain matches to exclude them from the traffic.
+Listener name: we don't need new listeners, only filter chain matches.
+We will create filter chain matches to match traffic.
 For TLS and TCP traffic, we will name them `mes_{policyName}` because each listener points to the cluster.
 For `HTTP` traffic, we will name them `mes_http_{port}` because we can distinguish the traffic on routes based on host header.

 #### Extensability